bbauska/UofM-Inter-with-JavaScript/readme.md

 to the computer.
 As long as it makes sense to you, the general idea that.
 Oh, I think I&apos;m going to be passed a DOM element here.

-Once you get inside the function you can do **document.getelementbyid**.
+Once you get inside the function you can do <b>document.getelementbyid</b>.
 Basically, what it&apos;s doing is it&apos;s grabbing this section of my html.
 Stating I want to change what&apos;s showing up inside that little box.
 What do I want to change it to?
 I want to change it to the alt text of